nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Editing a group while all groups are being shown

-    1. Prerequisites: List all groups using the `groups` command.
+    1. Prerequisites: List all groups using the groups command.
 Multiple groups in the list.
+       Student to be added to the group does not belong to any group.

     1. Test case: `editGroup 1 r/ip`<br>
        Expected: The first group in the list has details changed to the ones specified above.
        Details of the group is shown in the status message.

     1. Test case: `editGroup 1 g/w14-4` changing group name a value conflicting another group in the list<br>
        Expected: No group is edited.
 Error message of duplicate group shown in status message.